uwagle99/bsro-python-image-resizer/README.md

 This is a README for Python image resizer

- IMAGE RESIZER PYTHON 2.7
+ IMAGE RESIZER PYTHON ver 2.7

-(a) Create a directory called CreateThumbnail and put the CreateThumbnail.py file in it

-(b) use the command "pip install Pillow -t CreateThumbnail" so pip would install the Pillow library directly into that directory (you don't need the boto3 library as new_sel_auto_2019-09-02-18-10-36-820@icrossing.com"
-Lambda already have it)
+ To Create the ZIP for the CreateThumbnail Lambda function and its handler -

-(c) "cd CreateThumbnail && zip -r9 CreateThumbnail.zip ." - which means, change into the new directory and zip all files and folders recursively.
+1) At the root of the project execute - "cd CreateThumbnail && zip -r9 CreateThumbnail.zip ." - which means, change into the new directory and zip all files and folders recursively.

-(d) Update the function using the AWS CLI - "aws lambda update-function-code --function-name CreateThumbnail --zip-file fileb://CreateThumbnail.zip"

-(e) Make sure your running environment is actually Python2.7
+(2) Make sure your running environment is actually Python2.7

-Run your test again.
-Make sure you change the arn for the bucket to reflect your bucketName so the output is placed in the correct place.
-It should work.
+If you want to make any changes to the Python script then edit the file ///CreateThumbnail/CreateThumbnail.py

+Rebuild the ZIp using the above command from the root "cd CreateThumbnail && zip -r9 CreateThumbnail.zip ."
+Deploy the generated ZIP to AWS Lambda and test